 10. Verify that the QA program provides for additional design verification when changes are made to previously verified and approved designs.
 This includes evaluating the effects of changes on the overall design and on any design analyses or bases.

+11. Verify that the QA program provides provisions for selection and review of suitability of application of materials, parts, equipment, and processes that are essential to the safety-related functions of SSCs.

 Specific Guidance.
 Review a representative sample of the applicant’s and its contractors’ design documents and verify that design controls have been adequately implemented.
 Review a sample of training records for the personnel performing design activities to verify that procedures for indoctrination and training of personnel performing activities affecting quality have been adequately implemented.
 Select a sample of design change documents to verify that changes were subject to design control measures commensurate with those applied to the original design and the effects of the changes on the overall design and any analyses were evaluated, if applicable.
 A representative sample could include the applicant and two or three of its contractors.